daiyaanarfeen/Pintos/doc/project1.md

 #### 3. Resolve Ambiguities

 Yes, the ambiguties occurs when there are several threads at same priority.
-We alphabetically choose the next thread to run to resolve this problem for this problem.
+We alphabetically choose the next thread to run to resolve the ambiguity for this problem.
 In our actual code, we will enforce a FIFO rule, since all of our priority bins are lists that behave like queues.